heyaigerim/air-pollution-visualization/README.md

 # 🌫️ Air Pollution is Not "Out There" — It’s Right Under Your Nose

 This project explores the link between **air pollution, asthma rates**, and **environmental inequality** across California.
-Built for INFO 247 at UC Berkeley, it combines interactive web tools, visual storytelling, and public data to make environmental health data **personal, accessible, and actionable**.
+Built for INFO 247 Information Visualization and Presentation at UC Berkeley, it combines interactive web tools, visual storytelling, and public data to make environmental health data personal, accessible, and actionable.

 ## 🔗 Demo Links